Trending Topics

 CVE-2026-49269 Exposes a Hardware Privacy Gap in Apple’s Original M1 GPU

-CVE-2026-49269 highlights a high-severity weakness in Apple’s original M1 GPU design, in which register file data can persist between compute shader dispatches from different sandboxed processes rather than being cleared.
-According to the NVD record, a malicious Metal application can run a reader shader to recover stale register values left behind by another sandboxed app, meaning confidential data recently handled by the GPU may be exposed across app boundaries.
+CVE-2026-49269 highlights a high-severity weakness in Apple's original M1 GPU design, in which register file data can persist between compute shader dispatches from different sandboxed processes rather than being cleared.
+A malicious Metal application can run a reader shader to recover stale register values left behind by another sandboxed app, meaning confidential data recently handled by the GPU may be exposed across app boundaries.

-What makes this issue notable is that it is rooted in hardware behavior rather than a conventional software bug.
-In the PoC described by NVD, one sandboxed app generated a fresh 128-bit secret and loaded it into GPU registers, while a separate sandboxed attacker app successfully recovered the exact same secret from the leftover register state, demonstrating that the attack is technically real and not just a theoretical edge case.
-Apple’s position, as reflected in the CVE record, is that the behavior affects only legacy hardware and has already been addressed at the hardware level in the current generation Apple Silicon.
+What makes this issue notable is that it's rooted in hardware behavior rather than a conventional software bug.
+In the proof-of-concept described by NVD, one sandboxed app generated a fresh 128-bit secret and loaded it into GPU registers, while a separate sandboxed attacker app successfully recovered the exact same secret from the leftover register state.
+That demonstrates the attack is technically real, not just a theoretical edge case.
+Apple's position, as reflected in the CVE record, is that the behavior affects only legacy hardware and has already been addressed at the hardware level in the current generation of Apple Silicon.

 💡